THartmanOfTheRedwoods/Java-Lab-006/README.md

 1. Create a table showing the values of variables i and n during the execution of the loop and add it as markdown below this question, or as an image in this project.
 2. Determine the output of the program and state it below.
+   10
+   5
+   6
+   3
+   4
+   2
+   1
 3. Discuss if you can prove that this loop terminates for any positive value of n below this question.
+   Because the program will continue dividing even numbers by 2 and adding 1 to odd numbers making them even, it will eventually end up at 1 for any positive intiger.
 ## Part 2: Square Root Approximation

 **Objective:**